 Can The State Of Maryland Prove A Criminal Case Without Any Evidence?

 The US Constitution requires that in order to be convicted of a crime, one’s guilt must be proven beyond a reasonable doubt.
 Obviously, it goes without saying that the prosecution in Maryland criminal case cannot obtain a conviction without offering sufficient evidence to meet that standard.
-If for some reason the State obtains a conviction without that level of proof, such a conviction would be subject to reversal on appeal.
+Attorney Eric T. Kirk says if for some reason the State obtains a conviction without that level of proof, such a conviction would be subject to reversal on appeal.
 I am frequently asked this question, in the guise of a more generalized observation that:

 “The State doesn’t have any evidence against me- therefore they can’t convict me.”

 The driving force here, I would suggest, is a lack of a full appreciation of what constitutes evidence under Maryland law.
 There are, in my experience, three fairly common scenarios wherein the public perception, as opposed to the requirements of the Maryland rules of evidence, and the US Constitution, differ.

 In the age of 5G cell phones, ubiquitous surveillance video and police body cameras, there is almost an expectation that some aspect of a crime, or of an alleged crime, would be caught on film.
 Increasingly that perception or expectation matches with reality- and that trend may well continue.
 But make no mistake – there is certainly no requirement that there be some type of photographic or videographic evidence of the commission of a crime.
 People were convicted for hundreds of years of this country without the benefit of video -and will continue to be so.

 There is no physical or forensic evidence that a crime was committed, or that the Defendant committed it.